Ion Gavrilă-Ogoranu Group — Făgăraș Mountains(1948)

 - The Ion Gavrilă-Ogoranu Group — Făgăraș Mountains took place in 1948.
 1948 – 1976.

-- Who won the Ion Gavrilă-Ogoranu Group — Făgăraș Mountains?
+- What was the outcome of the Ion Gavrilă-Ogoranu Group — Făgăraș Mountains?

 - The Securitate were victorious against the Gavrilă-Ogoranu partisan group.